 In May 2015, we completed an underwritten public offering, or the 2015 Offering, of (i) 147,000 shares of Series B convertible preferred stock at a price of \$100 per share, which is the stated value, and (ii) five year warrants to purchase up to 3,638,250 shares of common stock with an exercise price of \$5.00 per share.
-As part of the 2015 Offering, Sabby agreed to purchase 122,000 units at the public offering price of \$100 per unit.
+As part of the 2015 Offering, Sabby Management, LLC and its affiliates, or Sabby, a principal stockholder, agreed to purchase 122,000 units at the public offering price of \$100 per unit.
 Simultaneous with the closing of the 2015 Offering, we repurchased from Sabby the then outstanding 3,206.357 shares of the Series A-4 convertible preferred stock for an aggregate purchase price of \$3.2 million, which we refer to as the Repurchase.
-Additionally, as part of the Repurchase, Sabby agreed to forfeit warrants to purchase 392,936 shares of our common stock that were issued in connection with the original issuance of the Series A-4 convertible preferred stock, which warrants had an exercise price of \$8.16.
+Additionally, as part of the Series A-4 convertible preferred stock, which warrants had an exercise price of \$8.16.
 In December 2015, we repurchased 63,000 shares of Series B convertible preferred stock.
-As of December 31, 2016, there were 500 shares of Series B convertible preferred stock outstanding.
+Following this repurchase, as of December 31, 2015, there were 7,146 shares of Series B convertible preferred stock outstanding.